Rojalin12312434/test345345test/Assignment _2.md

 2. What are the three different types of Boolean operators?

-Ans: The three different types of Boolean operators are AND,OR,NOT.3.
-Make a list of each Boolean operator's truth tables (i.e. every possible combination of Boolean values for the operator and what it evaluate ).
+Ans: The three different types of Boolean operators are AND,OR,NOT.

+3. Make a list of each Boolean operator's truth tables (i.e. every possible combination of Boolean values for the operator and what it evaluate ).

 Ans: True and True is True.
 True and False is False.